setalias/projects/README.md

 # projects

-collection of projects either assigned or chosen
+Collection of assigned/chosen projects in various languages